 PHASE II: (Completed by November 14th at noon).
-When November 14 falls on a Friday/Saturday/Sunday then all documents need to be submitted the Monday after by close of business.
+When November 14 falls on a Saturday/Sunday then all documents need to be submitted the Friday before by close of business.
 Students who have completed the CT certificate at RCC may be eligible to skip this step.
 Please contact the Department Head for Radiography.